 Any amendments to your flight or other arrangements will be subject to availability and will incur an administration charge of £35 per person along with any additional costs and charges incurred by us or imposed by the airline or other supplier.
 If your flight tickets have been issued, standard airline cancellation penalties will also apply.
 In some cases, these could be the full cost of the ticket.

 If you wish to travel on a particular carrier, flight routing, if your departure and/or arrival date differ from the standard flight inclusive package, a Custom air fee of £20 per person may be payable along with any additional costs and charges incurred by us or imposed by the airlines.
+Please note that flights may only be purchased as part of a package and with a Celebrity cruise.
+We are not able to offer flight only bookings.

 3.2 What class of flight seat/ticket is booked?